cloudmesh-community/book/chapters/arch.md

 Cloud Computing refers to

-> delivery of computing services such as database, server, network storage etc.. over the internet.
+> delivery of services such as database, server, network storage and others over the internet so the
-> User doesnt have to maintain a datacenter and only pays of above services when in use.
+> user doesnot have to maintain a datacenter and only pays for services in use.
-> This reduces the cost and increases the productivity as services can be available globally in
+> This reduces the cost and increases the productivity as services can be available in
-> minutes on demand with state of the art security.
+> minutes on demand with state of the art security and no hardware datacenter staff needed on the users side.

-We have provided a lecture about the definition of cloud computing previously
+We have provided a lecture about the definition of cloud computing previously.

+:o: include a link to the lecture.

 ### Mobile Computing

 Mobile Computing refers to